Skip to main content

 Latest news

-It should be noted that since the Laval region is essentially urban, SOPFEU interventions in this area are very rare.
-Vegetation fires that may occur there generally break out in fields or small woodlots.
-These fires are usually handled by the Laval Fire Department.
+Since the Laval region is primarily urban, SOPFEU interventions in this area are very rare.
+Any vegetation fires that do occur generally take place in fields or small wooded areas.

 Active Fires Nearby